ec-coin/ec-node/README.md

 ![Step 3](.docs/step3.jpg)

 **Step 4**
-Repeat step 2 & 3 but fill in a different name for the configuration and specify the following CLI argument: `--max-peers 1 -p 4999`
+Repeat step 2 & 3 but fill in a different name for the configuration and specify the following CLI argument: `--max-peers 1 -p 4999`.
+(Note: depending on your IDEA version you may see `program arguments` field instead of a `CLI arguments` field).

 ![Step 4](.docs/step4.jpg)